As you’re planning your weekend, here’s a guide to help you have a safe and stress-free time!

 -

 Dress for the weather.
-Early June in the Nile Valley can be unpredictable.
+June in the Nile Valley can be unpredictable.
 Be prepared for cool and warm temperatures, bright sun or rain.

 -